ChrisMissal/github-awards/README.md

 ## Step 1 : Get all users and repositories

-There are over 10 Millions users and over 15 Millions repositories, you cannot just use the get single element API from github for each user and repos.
+There are over 10 Millions users and over 15 Millions repositories on Github, you cannot just call the get single element API from for each user and repos.

-However the github list api returns 100 results at a time with basic informations :
+However the Github list API returns 100 results at a time with basic informations :
 - [get-all-users](https://developer.github.com/v3/users/#get-all-users)
 - [list-all-public-repositories](https://developer.github.com/v3/repos/#list-all-public-repositories)